31 Jul 2014

 7) Minimalism as Low Detail

 Explanation: Such Minimalist Photos generally carry very Low Detail.
 Most of the details are intentionally left out.
-This lack of detail engages the view quite well and are generally thought provoking.
-These images are not Abstract in nature, one can still relate the subject depicted to real life/world.
+This lack of detail engages the viewer quite well and are generally thought provoking.
+These images are not abstract in nature, one can still relate the subject depicted to real life/world.

 Example: